YoGosling/Anserini/README.md

 ###Algorithm

-YoGosling is a modified and extended version of the best performing automatic system in TREC 2015.
-For algorithm details, please refer to the paper, [University of Waterloo at TREC 2015 Microblog Track](http://trec.nist.gov/pubs/trec24/papers/UWaterlooMDS-MB.pdf)
+YoGosling is a modified version of the best performing automatic system in TREC 2015.
+For algorithm details, please refer to the paper, [Simple Dynamic Emission Strategies for Microblog Filtering](https://cs.uwaterloo.ca/~jimmylin/publications/Tan_etal_SIGIR2016b.pdf)

 ####Relevance Scoring Example: Star Wars